 Hypervisors: Require more resources and less scalable.

 This is probably the hottest newcomer on the virtualization space.
 Mainly used by developers and devops guys, docker uses LXC containers to make it easier to create, deploy, and run applications.
+While it's the most popular container technology, there are several Docker alternatives and they include; LXC/LXD, Solaris Zones, RKT by CoreOS and BSD Jails.

 Developed by dotCloud, a platform-as-a-service company now renamed Docker Inc, Docker has grown become a go-to tool for developers who wish to to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.